 But if Athens isn’t number one in yarn, one thing they truly do excel in is shoes.
 I’ve never seen such awesome shoes anywhere as I have walking down the main shopping drag on Ermou Street.

-and a walk through this shopping area goes right by my local McDonald’s.
+A walk through this shopping area goes right by my local McDonald’s.

 Bet you haven’t had this kind of Big Mac!